sisong/hsynz/README.md

 ## Compare with [zsync](http://zsync.moria.org.uk)
 * In addition to supporting source and target as files, support is also provided for directories(folders).
 * In addition to supporting compressed release package by zlib, zstd compressior is also supported, providing better compression ratio; i.e. smaller downloaded patch package.
-* The server-side make speed has been optimised, and support for multi-threaded parallel acceleration.
+* The server-side make support multi-threaded parallel acceleration.
-* The client-side diff speed has been optimised, and also support for multi-threaded parallel acceleration.
+* The client-side diff speed has been optimized, and also support multi-threaded parallel acceleration.

 ---
 ## Releases/Binaries